Grief as a reaction to loss is normal. People experiencing a loss have reported a variety of reactions and experiences, including but not limited to:

 Grief is normal and should not be pathologized as most people cope with their loss effectively.
 Complicated grief is “distinguishable from depression and anxiety, it is marked by broad changes to all personal relationships, a sense of meaninglessness, a prolonged yearning or searching for the deceased and a sense of rupture in personal beliefs” (APA Monitor, 2004).
 According to the Center for Complicated Grief at Columbia University, “complicated grief is the condition that occurs when the instinctive adaptive response to bereavement becomes stalled” (Center for Complicated Grief, 2016).

-For more information on Complicated Grief, please visit the Center for Complicated Grief.
+For more information on Complicated Grief, please visit the Center for Prolonged Grief Disorder.